Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 4. The download item add/edit page in the WordPress admin dashboard.

 == Changelog ==
+= WIP =
+- The button text issue of the 'sdm_search_form' shortcode is fixed.

 = 4.0.3 =
 - Added filtering by Download ID option to the stats menu.